-Good quality benches, waste bins and dog bins are located conveniently around the site.
+Good quality benches and waste bins are located conveniently around the site.
 Funding is available from the Council's special fund for implementing the Disability Discrimination Act (DDA) to ensure the buildings in Sir Joseph Hood Memorial Playing Field and other parks are accessible and that appropriate facilities for people with disabilities are available.